irisnet/irisnet/WHITEPAPER.md

 2. Global service bindings are broadcast to every zone in the IRIS network;

-3. Service requests or complaints targeting a remote provider are routed to the blockchain where the provider is connected;
+3. Service requests or complaints targeting a remote provider are routed to the blockchain to which the provider is connected;

-4. Service responses or resolution meant for a remote consumer are routed back to the blockchain where the consumer is connected.
+4. Service responses or resolution meant for a remote consumer are routed back to the blockchain to which the consumer is connected.

-When processing a `CreateServiceDefinitionTx` transaction, the application first validates and stores `ServiceDefinition` locally, and then creates an `IBCPacket` containing the definition for each neighboring chain.
-Each neighbor eventually receives -- from the corresponding relay process -- an `IBCPacketTx` containing the packet, if the definition does not already exist in the receiving chain, the latter will pass on the definition by creating an `IBCPacket` for each of *its* neighbors -- except the source chain from which it received the packet in the first place; if the
+When processing a `CreateServiceDefinitionTx` transaction, the application is designed to first validate and store the `ServiceDefinition` object locally, before creating an `IBCPacket` containing the definition for each neighboring chain.

+Each neighbor eventually receives -- from the corresponding relay process -- an `IBCPacketTx` containing the packet; if the definition does not already exist in the receiving chain, the latter will pass on the definition by creating an `IBCPacket` for each of *its* neighbors -- except the source chain from which it received the packet in the first place; if the